-There is a short scene in one of the last episodes, showing the insight of a hangar full of damaged Strike Daggers and an Earth Alliance pilot holding another one in his arms, appearing to look for a medic, we then see the face of the carried pilots who has blank eyes, either an indication of being dead or in coma.
+There is a short scene in one of the last episodes, showing the inside of a hangar full of damaged Strike Daggers and an Earth Alliance pilot holding another one in his arms, screaming for a medic.
+We then see the face of the carried pilot who has blank eyes, either an indication of being dead or in coma.

 Find the Way, the final ED for the series, is most certainly Tear Jerking Music.
 Both the song itself and the imagery of the credits screen really tugs at you.

-Another small moment is the sinking of Vesalius, with Captain Atus saluting Athrun, Dearka, and Yzak as fire engulfs the bridge.
+Another small moment is the sinking of Vesalius, with Captain Ades saluting Athrun, Dearka, and Yzak as fire engulfs the bridge.